By popular demand: a Q&A on supercharging (and turbocharging).

 Q: What’s a supercharger?

 A: An internal combustion engine works by drawing a mixture of air and fuel (the intake charge) into its cylinders, compressing that mixture, and then burning it.
 The more air/fuel mixture that can be crammed into the cylinders to burn, the more power the engine produces.
 You can increase power in three basic ways: you can improve the engine’s ability to draw more air and fuel into the cylinders and expel its burned exhaust gases (its volumetric efficiency, or ‘breathing’); you can increase the swept volume of the cylinders (the engine’s displacement), so you can fit more air and fuel into each cylinder; or you can force the intake charge into the cylinders under high pressure, squeezing more air and fuel into the available volume.
 Forcing air into the engine at higher than atmospheric pressure is called supercharging.
 A supercharger is a mechanical air compressor that pressurizes the air going into the engine.
-There are several types of compressor used for car and truck engines, most commonly Roots-type, centrifugal, and Lysholm compressors; each has pros and cons, but they have the same basic function.
+There are several types of compressor used for car and truck engines, the most common being Roots-type, centrifugal, and Lysholm-type compressors; each has pros and cons, but they have the same basic purpose.

 Q: So, what’s a turbocharger, then?

-A: As we said, a supercharger is an air compressor, and it requires a source of power to operate the compressor mechanism.
+A: As we said, a supercharger is an air compressor and it requires a source of power to operate the compressor mechanism.
 Most automotive superchargers are run by a drive belt (or occasionally a train of gears) operated by the engine, much like a power steering pump or air conditioning compressor.
 An alternative is to run the supercharger with a turbine wheel placed in the engine’s exhaust manifold, turned by the flow of burned exhaust gases rushing of the engine.
 An exhaust-driven supercharger is called a turbocharger.
 (Years ago, they were often called turbo-superchargers, but that term has fallen out of common use, although it is occasionally applied to combinations of engine-driven and exhaust-driven superchargers.)